aitomatic/openssa/README.md

 ## Community

-Join our vibrant community of AI enthusiasts, researchers, developers, and businesses who are democratizing industrial AI through SSAs.
+Join our vibrant community of AI enthusiasts, researchers, developers.
 Participate in the discussions, share your ideas, or ask for help on our [Community Discussions](https://github.com/aitomatic/openssa/discussions).

-## Contribute

-OpenSSA is a community-driven initiative, and we warmly welcome contributions.
-Whether it's enhancing existing models, creating new SSAs for different industrial domains, or improving our documentation, every contribution counts.
-See our [Contribution Guide](docs/community/CONTRIBUTING.md) for more details.

 ## License